Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/correlation.md

 <div style="text-align: justify">
 <p>Where $V$ is the covariance matrix, and $K$ is a diagonal matrix containing
-the variance of each variable (thus $K^{-\frac{1}{2}}$ takes the square root of each element on the diagonal, yielding the standard deviation).</p>
+the variance of each variable (thus $K^{-\frac{1}{2}}$ takes the reciprocal of the square root of each element on the diagonal, yielding the reciprocal of the standard deviation).</p>
 </div>

 ## Code implementation
 <div style="text-align: justify">
-<p>We compute the covariance matrix, take the variance's from the diagonal and
+<p>We compute the covariance matrix, take the variance values from the diagonal
-take the reciprocal of the square root and store them on a diagonal matrix K.
+and take the reciprocal of the square root and store them on a diagonal matrix
-Then we do the multiplications before returning the correlation matrix:</p>
+K. Then we do the multiplications before returning the correlation matrix:</p>
 </div>

 {% highlight python %}